 When buying a dog, we are responsible for its safety and health.
 A responsible owner must take seriously the issue of vaccination of an animal.
 Alas, not all owners pay due attention to vaccinations, and such carelessness sometimes turns into serious consequences for our four-legged friends.
-Today we will talk about what vaccinations for dog you should do and why it is so important.
+Today we will talk about what vaccinations for the dog you should do and why it is so important.

 First dog Vaccination

-The first vaccinations are given to a puppy at the age of 2–2.5 months – as a rule, by this time, the action of protective antibodies, which he received with his mother’s milk, is weakening in his body.
+The first vaccinations are given to a puppy at the age of 2–2.5 months – as a rule.
+By this time, the action of protective antibodies, which he received with his mother’s milk, is weakening in his body.
 The baby, as a rule, receives this vaccination from the breeder before the new owner takes it.
 If you took a dog at an earlier age, then you will have to attend to the first vaccination by contacting a veterinary clinic.
 Usually, puppies are vaccinated immediately from several diseases –

 - parvovirus enteritis